Standard Test: Shelf-life

 Shelf-life Analysis For Data Not Linked To Products

 If your corporate needs don't involve Products library and storing products there, you can run analysis on your shelf-life data using the Advanced search & analysis across tests feature instead of the analysis found in the Products library.
+In addition to the reports, there is also the Graphing tool that can provide you with clear visual representation of how the samples are performing over time.

 • Related Articles